Shrewsbury: Norman

-Roger de Montgomery was given the town as a gift from William the Conqueror and took the title of Earl of Shrewsbury.
+Roger de Montgomery was given the town as a gift from William the Conqueror and was created Earl of Shrewsbury.
 He built at Shrewsbury Castle at around 1074, though there is evidence the location may have been a fortified site in the time of the Anglo-Saxons.
 This construction work destroyed 51 properties, and it is thought much of this hard labour was forced on local workers.